jneimantokbox/annotation-widget/README.md

 }
 ```

-To handle the various screensharing capabilities and support in the browser, the startScreenshare() function in [index.html](web/index.html) is assigned to the screensharing button’ onClick handler.
-It contains logic to check the screen sharing support and available extensions, and publishes the screensharing window.
-The following portion of its code publishes the screensharing window:
+To handle the various screen sharing capabilities and support in the browser, the startScreenshare() function in [index.html](web/index.html) is assigned to the screen sharing button’s `onClick` event handler.
+It contains logic to check the screen sharing support and available extensions, and publishes the screen sharing window.
+The following portion of its code publishes the screen sharing window:

 ```javascript
 createToolbar(win);